fossadev/fossabot-docs/docs/variables/pathencode.md

 # $(pathencode)

-Returns a path encoded version of a string.
+Returns a path encoded version of specified input.

 :::info The parsing for how paths are escaped/unescaped is often dependent on the programming language.